How to be saved today.

-Paul, a man who lived AFTER the law had been abolished, points us to Abraham, a man who lived BEFORE the law was given, as our example of how to trust God.
-How to be saved.
+Paul, a man who lived AFTER the law had been abolished, points us to Abraham, a man who lived BEFORE the law was given, as our example of how to be saved by trusting God.

 “Abraham believed God, and it was accounted to him for righteousness.”
 Galatians 3:6

-When you trust Jesus Christ as your Savior, its as if God stamps your sin debt, “Paid In Full.”
-Your sins are all forgiven and fellowship is restored between you and God.
-How to be saved.
+When you trust Jesus Christ as your Savior, it's as if God stamps your sin debt, “Paid In Full.”
+Your sins are all forgiven and fellowship is restored between you and God and that is how to be saved.

+Your attempts to keep the Law can never pay for your sins.
+Paul is unmistakably clear about law keeping in Galatians 3.
 God does not require us to keep the law of Moses.
 God is an absolutist.
 If you attempt to keep one or two parts of the law, you obligate yourself to keep all of the law and you cannot live a good enough life to do that.
-How to be saved.
+Law keeping is not how to be saved.